 The LTT surcharge will be charged if the purchaser of the new property already owns a dwelling, and the dwelling is not replacing their main residence.

-The current LTT rates in Wales are shown in the table below:
+The LTT rates for additional property purchases are shown in the table below:

 Existing ownership of a range of property types including holiday homes, second homes and buy to let investments will be considered when applying the higher LTT surcharge.
 Subsidiary dwellings within a principal property are normally exempt.

-The folowing property transactions are normally exempt from the higher LTT rate.
+The following property transactions are normally exempt from the higher LTT rate.

 Stamp duty calculations with new stamp duty thresholds.
 One ckick SDLT Calculations!